ajclarkin/delayed-discharges/README.md

 - Discharged on (date)
 - Discharged at (time)
 - Gap between ready & discharge (mins)
-- Gap considered
 - Destination (type)
+- Destination (name)
 - Reason discharged
-- Calendar day stay
+- Date ready for discharge
+- Time ready for discharge
+- Date admitted to this unit
+- Time admitted to this unit

 Save this file as tab-separated to the data_raw folder.
+(CSV would also work.
+For other exports in WW it doesn't because it does not apply quotes correctly if the field contains a comma.
+Annoying.)

 ### Import Data
-This uses ImportDischargeData.Rmd.
-It reads in the exported data and then adds it to data_processed/data.csv
+This uses ImportUnified.Rmd.
+It reads in the exported data and then adds it to data_processed/data.csv This supersedes ImportDischargeData.Rmd and ImportDelayData.Rmd.

 Edit the *imports* chunk and set `filename_in = ` to the new data file.
 Then run the script.